exasol/quality-summarizer-maven-plugin/doc/system_requirements.md

 ##### Failing Safely When Summarization Breaks
 `qg~failing-safely-when-summarization-breaks~1`

-CI Engineers must be able to tell the summarizer to not break the build in case the summarization fails.
+The summarizer must not break the build in case the summarization fails.

 Rationale:

-While useful, the summarization is not a mission-critical part of the build and should not prevent the rest from completing.
+While metric summarization is useful, it is not a mission-critical part of the build and should therefore not break a long-running build.
+Particularly during deployments of time-critical updates such as security fixes, it's important that the build continues even if the summarization process encounters an issue.

 Needs: qs